pneff/servicegen/docs/grammar.markdown

   - `int`: Corresponds to the Int literal.
   - `regexp`: Corresponds to the Regexp literal.
   - `sql`: Corresponds to the SQL literal.
+  - `dom`: An XML literal or an XML document.
   - `duration`: Corresponds to the Duration literal.
   - `database`: A database connection.
 Can currently only be defined in the config block.
   - `service`: A REST web service which can be queried.
 TODO: How to query a service?
-  - `dom`: An XML document, opened using a DOM.
-Can for example be used as a cheap and dirty database.
-TODO: How to query?
   - `array`: Holds a list of other objects.
   - `hash`: Bolds key/value pairs.
   - `records`: Basically an array of hashes.
 Stores the result of a database